Arizona Corporate Tax Credit Program

 - Participating companies do not have to be domiciled in Arizona.

 - They are only required to have tax liability with the state.

 - These dollars can fund scholarships for children in a specific school or across the state.
 The Pappas Kids Schoolhouse Foundation provides scholarships to students attending private schools throughout Arizona.

-How Can Your Class C Corporation Help Students?
+How Can Your Company Help These Students?

 5 Easy Steps

 - Identify your company’s corporate income tax liability and determine how much you would like to Donate versus pay to the state this fiscal year.
 (Your company can Donate the entire corporate tax liability amount).

 - Contact the Pappas Kids Schoolhouse Foundation at firstname.lastname@example.org to start the process.

 - Pappas Kids Schoolhouse Foundation will file a one-page form with the Department of Revenue asking for approval for the donation/credit.
 We will send you a copy of this form.
 The Department of Revenue will respond within 20 days on whether or not funds are available under the current fiscal year cap.